Dead River White Water Rafting Trips

 With more continuous white water than any other river in the East, Dead River rafting provides unparalleled action with rapids from Class III to Class IV.

-Go Rafting with A Commercial Outfitter on the Dead River
+Go Rafting with A Commercial Outfitter in Maine

 Level of Difficulty: Class III-IV / Intermediate